Independence Police Staff Organization

 The Independence Police Department consists of five divisions which make up the department.
 By using the links to the left, you will find detailed information about each division.

 The more than 300 men and women of the Independence Police Department make up a full-service law enforcement agency serving the needs of all who live in, work in, and visit Missouri’s fourth largest city.
 Of this number, 203 are commissioned police officers.
-Field officers are comprised of personnel from the Patrol, Traffic, Special Response Team (SRT) K-9 Units, and Community Services yielding a combined total of approximately 128 uniformed officers answering calls for service daily.
-Other officers are assigned to specialized policing that includes the Detective Unit, Drug Enforcement Unit (DEU), School Resource Officers (SRO), and D.A.R.E.
-Unit.
+Field officers are comprised of personnel from the Patrol, Traffic, Special Response Team (SRT), Canine Unit, and Community Services Unit.
+Other officers are assigned to specialized units that includes the Investigations Unit, Drug Enforcement Unit (DEU), Career Criminal Unit, School Resource Officers (SRO), D.A.R.E.
+Unit, and Crime Prevention Unit.

 The mission statement of the department is simple: